HU-SD-S3/s3-kennisbank/vanilla-web-components/hello-shadowdom.md

 # Vanilla Web Components - Hello ShadowDOM

-**Learning Story**: _As a developer, I want to understand how to use the Shadow DOM to encapsulate the styles of a custom element, so that I can create custom elements that are not affected by the styles of the parent document._

-## Introduction

-In this learning story, we will create a simple custom element that displays a message that contains the value of an attribute (`<hello-shadowdom></hello-shadowdom>`).
+Since web components are ment to be reusable, the styling of a custom element should not be affected by the styles of the parent document.
+This can be achieved by using the Shadow DOM to encapsulate the styles of a custom element.
+In this article, we will create a simple custom element that displays a message that contains the value of an attribute (`<hello-shadowdom></hello-shadowdom>`).
 This will help us understand how to use the Shadow DOM to encapsulate the styles of a custom element.

 ## HelloShadowDOM component